MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

      .\\development\\aldoc.exe build -o .\\test1\\  -s 'F:\\AL\\ALProject1\\.alpackages\\Microsoft_System Application_20.1.39764.39901.app'
     ```

-Next, you'll use the DocFx tool to build and host the static website.
+Next, you can use the DocFx tool to build and host the static website.

 ## Build and host the static website

 In the previous steps, the reference files were generated.
-You'll now use DocFx to build a website to host the generated files.
+You can now use DocFx to build a website to host the generated files.

 1. In the command line, enter a command equivalent to the following:
     ```bash